bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 }
 ```

+Note: also add your server's BMC if any.

 Finally, start and enable the dhcp service:

 WARNING: only enable the DHCP service if you are on an isolated network, as in opposite to the other services, it may disturb the network if another DHCP is on this network.